SigmoidAI/articles/article-ltu_vectorizer/article.md

 (3, 0) 1.122910936582831

 ```

 ## Next Steps

 Now that you've successfully created the sparse matrix, feel free to play with the parameters of the constructor.
-Also you can incorporate it in a pipeline with scikit-learn modules.
+You can also incorporate it in a pipeline with scikit-learn modules.

-For more information you can visit the github page: https://github.com/SigmoidAI/molda or reach our community.
+For more information, visit the GitHub page: [https://github.com/SigmoidAI/molda](https://github.com/SigmoidAI/molda) or reach out to our community.

 Happy coding!